-- 6.1 Work is continuing to progress the construction of the remaining sections of the permanent connection to the A21. - Work on the next phase of the permanent solution is scheduled to commence on 7th September 2020, subject to all required legal agreements with East Sussex County Council being in place.
-It is anticipated that the works will take 11 weeks, with completion expected on 20th November 2020.
+- 6.1 Work is continuing to progress towards the construction of the remaining sections of the permanent connection to the A21. - 6.2 Work on the next phase of the permanent solution, referred to in section 4.2 commenced on 12 October 2020.
+It is anticipated that the works will take 11 weeks, with completion expected for early 2021.
 These works will provide access to the remaining businesses which have a frontage on Queensway Gateway Road and will deliver the permanent road to the boundary of the properties which are still to be acquired. - 6.3 The final section of the permanent connection principally involves the creation of a roundabout junction with the A21.
-These works can effectively be progressed offline, thereby having minimal impact on the existing road network during the construction programme. - 6.4 At this stage it is not possible to give a definite timeline for the completion of the final phase of the permanent solution as it is dependent upon the outcome of the ongoing acquisition negotiations.
-However, the use of the Compulsory Purchase Order process should ensure that the Project is completed within the 2021/22 financial year, with work on the final section of the permanent solution currently scheduled to commence in Summer 2021.
+These works can effectively be progressed offline, thereby having minimal impact on the existing road network during the construction programme.

+At this stage it is not possible to give a definite timeline for the completion of the final phase of the permanent solution as it is dependent upon the outcome of the ongoing acquisition negotiations.
+However, the use of the Compulsory Purchase Order (CPO) process may be required to enable work on the final section of the permanent solution to proceed.
+The construction works to complete the permanent connection are currently scheduled to commence in

-- 6.5 Delivery of the permanent connection will ensure that the required infrastructure is in place to allow the employment sites to be brought forward for development, whilst also permanently addressing congestion issues in the area. - 6.6 If it is not possible to deliver the final section of the permanent connection, which will enable the full realisation of the benefits set out within the Project Business Case, steps may be taken by the Board and Accountable Body to recover the £10m LGF allocation to the Project.
+- Summer 2021.
+Based on this best-case scenario, the Project could complete in January 2022. - 6.4 Delivery of the permanent connection will ensure that the required infrastructure is in place to allow the employment sites to be brought forward for development, whilst also permanently addressing congestion issues in the area. - 6.5 If it is not possible to deliver the final section of the permanent connection, which will enable the full realisation of the benefits set out within the Project Business Case, steps may be taken by the Board and Accountable Body to recover the £10m LGF allocation to the Project from East Sussex County Council under the terms of the Grant Agreement that the Council has in place with the Accountable Body.